 A third alarm sounds as the suppression system discharges, warning of release inside the room.

-ORR Protection Systems will be America's preeminent fire protection company for businesses with mission critical operations.
-We will deliver exceptional value by providing innovative solutions, anytime/anywhere responsiveness, special attention to detail, and an unwavering commitment to customers and associates.
+ORR Protection are the mission critical fire protection experts--protecting people, property, and the environment.
+We deliver exceptional value by providing innovative solutions, unmatched responsiveness, special attention to detail, and an unwavering commitment to customers and associates.